2martens/markdown-parser/README.rst

 Lists
 ^^^^^

 Both unordered and ordered lists are supported.
-The list items for unordered have to start with ``* ``, ``- `` or ``+ `` at the beginning of the line.
+The list items for unordered lists have to start their line with ``*``, ``-`` or ``+`` immediately followed by a space.
 These symbols can be used interchangeably even within one list.
 An empty line must precede a list.

 Example::